semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DataType.md

 #### 3.3.2. ds:defaultLanguage

-`ds:defaultLanguage` defines the standard language tag for a given DataType node with `"sh:datatype": "rdf:langString"`.
+`ds:defaultLanguage` defines the standard language tag(s) for a given DataType node with `"sh:datatype": "rdf:langString"`.
+An array is always used, even if there is only one default language tag.

 The default language must be a valid [language tag](https://tools.ietf.org/html/bcp47).